Access Requests

 States:

-APPROVED — Approver granted the request, elevated roles activated
+approved — Approver granted the request; elevated roles are active until expiry

-EXPIRED — Time-to-live elapsed, elevated roles automatically revoked
+expired — TTL elapsed, elevated roles automatically revoked

 Request flow diagram text